Sigma-Aldrich's $17 billion buyout seen as boost for lab supplier VWR

-The large premium Germany's Merck KGaA (MRCG.DE) agreed to pay in a $17 billion acquisition of Sigma-Aldrich Corp SIAL.O shines a spotlight on, and potentially raises the value of, a company Merck discarded a decade ago.
+The large premium Germany's Merck KGaA (MRCG.DE) agreed to pay in a $17 billion (10.37 billion pounds) acquisition of Sigma-Aldrich Corp SIAL.O shines a spotlight on, and potentially raises the value of, a company Merck discarded a decade ago.

 VWR Corp, a supplier of laboratory chemicals and equipment with annual sales of about $4.2 billion, is owned by private equity firm Madison Dearborn Partners.
 It is gearing up for an initial public offering after filing with U.S. regulators in June.